Providing sufficient school places

 - Monthly discussions are held with the DfE Free School Group regarding existing Free Schools, the Free School Programme and locations.
 These schools will be built to their actual capacity but not all of the accommodation will be in use from the outset, it can take up to 7 years for a new primary and 5 years for a new secondary school to fill to their planned capacity.

-- Continuous review with all District & Boroughs on major development and progress against their housing targets, to match local demand to local authority house building programme and district and Borough planning.
+- Continuous review is undertaken with all District & Boroughs on major development and progress against their housing targets, to match local demand to local authority house building programme and district and Borough planning.

 - The annual consultation process school place planning which includes on any changes to school capacity is rigorously applied to meet legal requirements.